A Guide to Hiking the Grand Wash Trail in Capitol Reef National Park, Utah

 Trail Difficulty and Length:

-The Grand Wash Trail is an easy-to-moderate hike, making it suitable for all ages and skill levels.
+The Grand Wash Trail is an easy to moderate hike, making it suitable for all ages and skill levels.
 The full trail is about 4.5 miles round trip if you hike from one end to the other and back, with minimal elevation gain.
-The path is well-trodden and easy to follow, making it a great choice for families or those looking for a leisurely walk.
+The path is well traveled and easy to follow, making it a great choice for families or those looking for a leisurely walk.
 The only challenge might come from the rocky terrain in some sections, so it’s a good idea to wear sturdy shoes.
 The hike can be completed in about 2 to 3 hours, depending on your pace and how often you stop to take in the views.

 Dog-Friendly Information: